PrajaktaSarnaik/E-Library-Repository/README.md

 <a id="future-features"></a>
 ## Future Features
+- Accounts retain information about borrowed and favourite books
 - Rate and review books, so feedback can be shared with other users.
 - View due dates for borrowed books.
 - Receive notifications about book return dates, so they can be returned on time and avoid late fees.